jsakamoto/BlazorWOL-for-Windows/README.md

 > Blazor WOL.Server --base-url /app/wol/
 ```

-## Configure command-line options when it's installed as a Windows Service
+## Change the command-line options after it's installed as a Windows Service

-You can configure command-line options for the Windows Service of this application by editing the Windows registry.
+As you know, you can configure command-line options for the Windows Service of this application when install time.

+And also, you can change it after it's installed by editing the Windows registry.

 Open registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BlazorWOL` by Windows registry editor ("regedit"), and change `ImagePath` value.